NattapolChan/NattapolChan/README.md

 👋 Hello, fellow coders!
 I'm [Your Name], a passionate software engineer on a perpetual quest for elegant solutions.

 ### 💻 Technical Palette
-- 💼 Specializing in [Your Primary Tech Stack].
+- 💼 Interested in AI Research.
-- 🚀 Dedicated Neovim user, crafting efficient code 365 days a year.
 - 📝 Advocate for clean, maintainable, and scalable software architecture.

 ### 🌐 About Me